George Heriot: Memorials

 A statue of Heriot stands within the quadrangle of the school, above the pend on the north entrance tower.
 This is by Robert Mylne the King's Master Mason.
 It bears a Latin inscription which translates as: "This statue shows my body, this building shows my soul".

 George Heriot is one of the carved figures on the Scott Monument on Princes Street.
 His figure, which stands on the lower tier of the south-west buttress, was carved by Peter Slater.
 He is depicted holding a model of the school.

 In literature

 George Heriot features as one of the two ghosts in Robert Fergusson's poem The Ghaists: A Kirk-Yard Ecologue (1773).

-He appears as a character in the novel The Fortunes of Nigel by Sir Walter Scott.
+He appears as a character in the novel The Fortunes of Nigel by Sir Walter Scott (1822).
+He is the protagonist in Jean Findlay's historical novel The Queen’s Lender (2022).